CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### Drupal

-Drupal is hosted on a LAMP platform (Linux, Apache, MySQL and PHP).
+Drupal is hosted on a LAMP platform (Linux, Apache, MySQL, and PHP).
 These are all compatible with the Free Software Foundation's General Public License (GPL) version 2 or later and are freely available for use under copyright law.

 ### CM-11: User-Installed Software